Resurgence-VM-Development/Resurgence/SPEC.typ

 TODO

 = Instructions
-The following defines the specification regarding Resurgence instructions, their behaviors, and their representation in binary.

-== Instructions and Behaviors
 Resurgence has 25 instructions.
 This part of the specification defines those instructions.
 The reference implementation also declares, but does not define, 5 more instructions.
 #footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/8bfe13f9205b28fcea04e0a527bd05fe451d5a9f/src/objects/instruction.rs#L189", "Additional instructions in the Resurgence reference implementation (link)")]
 Since these are not defined nor formalized, they will not be included in this version of the spec.
 Developers should simply ignore these instructions.